thoughtbot/guides/best-practices/README.md

 * Avoid bypassing validations with methods like `save(validate: false)`, `update_attribute`, and `toggle`.
+* Avoid instantiating more than one object in controllers.
 * Avoid naming methods after database columns in the same class.
 * Don't change a migration after it has been merged into master if the desired change can be solved with another migration.